The process

 AI extracts what matters

-A large language model reads your documents and identifies the most exam-relevant content: key formulas, definitions, theorems, algorithms, and common pitfalls.
+AI reads your documents and identifies the most exam-relevant content: key formulas, definitions, theorems, algorithms, and common pitfalls.
 Filler, repetition, and worked examples can be filtered out.

 Content is structured and compressed